-We value positive action and reinforcement at ISR and every effort should be made to diffuse potential problems before they arise through positive discussion, good organisation and consultation.
-The first two stages of consequence are predominantly class-based and are administered by the teacher or a member of the ISR staff.
-The final three stages involve the teacher/s, and a member of the Leadership Team.
+We value positive action and reinforcement at ISR and every effort should be made to diffuse potential problems before they arise through positive discussion, good organisation, and consultation.
+As outlined in the above table, the first two stages of consequence are predominantly class-based and are administered by the teacher or a member of the ISR staff.
+The later stages involve the teacher/s, and a member of the Leadership Team.